Our verdict

 Can make your feet look fat

-"Those who are used to slimmer sneakers may find them too chunky for everyday wear," says a concerned gear maven.
+We recognized that those who are used to slimmer sneakers may find them too chunky for everyday wear, though.

 merrell-moab-3-fit.JPG